epfl-ada/ada-2023-project-tornada/README.md

 We plan to make the following croncrete analysis :

-> **Regression analysis**
+> **Regression Analysis**: Determinants of Beer Ratings.
-> Analyze the overall rating of a beer as a function of:
+> Objective: To evaluate the overall rating of a beer based on a set of independent variables.
+> Variables:
->  - binary: is the reviewer from the country of the beer ?
+>    Country Match: Whether the reviewer is from the same country as the beer (Binary).
->  - binary: is the beer from a big company ?
+>    Company Size: Classification of the beer company as a large entity (Binary).
->  - taste
->  - palate
->  - aroma
->  - abv
-> Goal: Is the binaries criteria influence the customer's opinions?
+>    Taste: The sensory evaluation score of the beer's flavor.
+>    Palate: The sensory evaluation score of the beer's mouthfeel.
+>    Aroma: The sensory evaluation score of the beer's scent.
+>    ABV (Alcohol by Volume): The percentage of alcohol contained in the beer.
+>    Company Scale: The market size or reach of the company producing the beer.
+> The analysis will quantify how each factor contributes to the overall satisfaction with a beer, as measured by its rating.
+This includes both categorical assessments (Country Match, Company Size) and continuous sensory attributes (Taste, Palate, Aroma, ABV), as well as the influence of the company's market presence.

 > **Textual analysis**
 > Look at if there is a significant difference between reviews from “big” beers and “small” beers.
 Using something like doc2vec or LSI.